 If you are looking for a Provence villa rental, then the one we had the pleasure to stay in this past August is definitely worth a look.
 Huge rooms, oozes of charm, peaceful location and a great village, Goult, nearby!

-Before I go into describing all that was so nice about this Provence villa rental, if you want a shorter version, you can check the video tour that I gave to the stylish travellers Facebook group members.
+Before I go into describing all that was so nice about this Provence villa rental, if you want a shorter version, you can check this video tour.

 A perfect Provence villa rental for two or three families

 When you are renting a house with another family or even 2, you really want space so that you don’t end up killing each other after 3 days.
 This villa definitely had that.
 The quirky layout (you had two different staircases from the kitchen for instance, one leading up to the bedroom floor and one to the living room) actually meant that you could easily not cross anyone for the whole day if you wanted to play that game.

 The house is also very peaceful because you are in the middle of the vineyards, at the end of a gravelled pathway and really with no noise outside.
 Even the jointed house next door didn’t make any noise: we could see one car parked on time to time but we never saw the inhabitants.

 Great style and family atmosphere

 The house is very old (first built in 1625) and the sense of family and atmosphere was immediately obvious when we walked in.
 The thick walls, the old doors, the “mangeoire” in the utility room, the wood beams on the ceiling, everything talked of a history and of many families and farmers having gone through these doors.

 The owners, the O’Connor family, have done a great work adding homely touches and you could sense that they had carefully chosen each piece of furniture, antique and new.
 Loved the old big mirrors in particular.